microsoft/edge-devtools-network-console/packages/devtools-network-console/src/host/vscode-host-protocol.md

     isDark: boolean; // Whether the host theme is a dark theme
     isHighContrast: boolean; // Whether the host theme is a high-contrast theme persistedState?: string;
-}
+    messagePort?: MessagePort; // Allows the host to provide an alternative message port }
 ```